ulyssesmtr/qcc/questions.md

 or bills, I filtered and reorganized these related tables in a way that only one unique iteration was necessary, for after that the related data could be retrieved directly, without the need for filtering again.

-I also developed these functions with the philosophy of making its purpose very concise and defined, with the idea of allowing them to be reused in a project that would grow in scope.
+I also developed these functions with the philosophy of making its purpose very concise and specific, with the idea of allowing them to be reused in a project that would grow in scope.

 In the end, I also decided to develop a few unit tests, to guarantee the solution integrity.